Curriculum

 Knowledge of the fundamentals of high-field laser physics and attosecond laser physics based on it.
 Development of skills for the independent treatment of questions of these fields.

-• Theory of nonlinear optics (Peschel)
+• Theory of Nonlinear Optics (Peschel)

 Content